What is the European Accessibility Act? How Does it Affect Businesses?

 The EU Web Accessibility Directive mainly focuses on public institutions, requiring their websites and mobile apps to be accessible.

 However, the European Accessibility Act takes it a step further, extending these obligations to the commercial sector.
-Businesses across different industries must now ensure both their digital and physical products and services are accessible.
+Businesses across different industries must now ensure that both their digital and physical products and services are accessible.
 This includes creating an accessibility statement, resolving accessibility issues, and providing a way for users to report problems.

 How Continual Engine Helps You Comply with the European Accessibility Act (EAA)?